New York City anti-vaccine mandate protesters storm mall food court: 'My body, my choice'

 New York City's proof-of-vaccination policy went into effect earlier this month

-Demonstrators assembled at a Staten Island food court Saturday to protest New York City’s mandate requiring residents to show proof of vaccination to dine-in at restaurants.
+Demonstrators assembled at a Staten Island food court Saturday to protest New York City’s mandate requiring residents to show proof of vaccination to dine at restaurants.

 Video shot by freelance journalist Oliya Scootercaster shows a diverse crowd of maskless people packed inside a food court at Staten Island Mall.

-Many can be seen donning Trump paraphernalia.
+Many can be seen wearing Trump paraphernalia.
 One man waves an American flag while the crowd chants, "U-S-A!
 U-S-A!"

 "Everybody, go eat!
 That is what we’re here to do!" shouts one of the protesters.